 As I mentioned earlier, the main emphasis of the course will be on QUALITY and that includes QUALITY backlinking.
 With Google Penguin in particular, quality backlinking strategies are a must.

-I should also point out that while these areas all seem like separate “modules” in the mind map, this is not the case in reality. e.g. Backlinking is one of the most important areas in this course, but it is not a standalone “module” since back link considerations begin during the site setup phrase, as well as continuously throughout every other area of the course.
+I should also point out that while these areas all seem like separate “modules” in the mind map, this is not the case in reality. e.g. Backlinking is one of the most important areas in this course, but it is not a standalone “module” since back link considerations begin during the site setup phase, as well as continuously throughout every other area of the course.
 Also, while Outsourcing seems to be another separate module, it is something that we can use at any time in our projects for a whole host of different purposes.

 Where possible I’ll show you different ways of doing the same thing – a free way, and a quicker or paid route.